 Matt holds a B.A. in English from Hobart College and a Master of Business Administration from Canisius College.

-He is currently active on the boards of the SAGE Global (Students for the Advancement of Global Entrepreneurship), Buffalo Renaissance Foundation, Amherst Chamber of Commerce, Elmwood Franklin School, and is on the Advisory Board for the School of Visual Arts Design for Social Innovation in New York City.
+He is currently active on the boards of the SAGE Global (Students for the Advancement of Global Entrepreneurship), Buffalo Renaissance Foundation, Amherst Chamber of Commerce, Buffalo Niagara Partnership, the Regional Council and is on the Advisory Board for the School of Visual Arts Design for Social Innovation in New York City.

-Matt is married and lives in Buffalo, NY with his family.
+Matt is married and lives in Buffalo with his family.